 API authentication varies by service.
 In general, our latest APIs authenticate and authorize requests through OAuth 2.0 credentials.
-Specifically, OAuth 2.0 credentials are required for the following services:
+Specifically, OAuth 2.0 credentials are required for the following service

 Use a static REST API token to authorize requests for all other CDN-specific API endpoints.